cpichard/usdtweak/README.md

 - a C++14 compiler installed: MSVC 19 or 17, g++ or clang++.
 - a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v22.05) version >= 20.11.
 (I am not sure the USD libraries provided with maya, houdini or omniverse would work)

-If you managed to build USD, compiling usdtweak should be easy, cmake needs only 1 required variables:
+If you managed to build USD, compiling usdtweak should be easy, you need to provide cmake with only 1 required variables:

 - __pxr_DIR__ pointing to the USD installation directory containing the file pxrConfig.cmake

+Unfortunately if you have compiled USD >= 22.08 with MaterialX you will also need to provide:

+- __MaterialX_DIR__ pointing to the MaterialX installation directory containing the file MaterialXConfig.cmake.

 ### Compiling on linux